DevasenaInupakutika/2014-07-10-Nottingham/Vignettes_and_Testing/camweather-files/camweather-package-notes.md

-# SJE Notes
+# Notes

 ## Creating the Data file

-Notes for SJE:
+Notes for me:

 The Rda file is 1Mb rather than 16Mb raw.